What is a Kanban Loop?

 The adoption of Kanban continues to grow across manufacturing sectors, and for good reason.
 The benefits of Kanban extend far beyond simple inventory control:

-• Reduced Waste: By producing only what's needed when it's needed, Kanban loops dramatically reduce overproduction, which is considered the most serious form of waste in lean manufacturing.
+• Reduced Waste: By producing only what's needed when it's needed, kanban loops dramatically reduce overproduction — considered the most serious form of waste in lean manufacturing.
 Storage costs decrease, and the risk of obsolete inventory virtually disappears.

-For manufacturers facing volatile markets and increasing customer expectations for customization, implementing Kanban loops provides the agility needed to remain competitive without the massive undertaking of an ERP implementation.
+For manufacturers facing volatile markets and increasing customer expectations for customization, implementing kanban loops provides the agility needed to remain competitive without the massive undertaking of an ERP implementation.
+If you're curious what this looks like in practice, watch a quick demo to see kanban loops managed through a modern digital system.

 The Different Types of Kanban Loops